Federate with a customer's AD FS

 https://domain/adfs/.well-known/openid-configuration, where domain is the SaaS provider's AD FS domain.

-Typically you might combine this with other OpenID Connect endpoints (such as AAD).
+Typically you might combine this with other OpenID Connect endpoints (such as Azure AD).
 You'll need two different sign-in buttons or some other way to distinguish them, so that the user is sent to the correct authentication endpoint.

 Configure the AD FS Resource Partner